Children with Disabilities

-We have experience working with children on the Autism spectrum, ADHD & ADD, sensory integration disorders, hearing deficits, anxiety disorders and some rare genetic disorders.
-Over time, we began research in the fields of psychology, health, neurobiology, etc., seeking advice from individuals with crossover expertise in such fields along with meditation to more precisely target benefits for children in this population.
+We have experience working with children on the Autism spectrum, ADHD and ADD, sensory integration disorders, hearing deficits, anxiety disorders and some rare genetic disorders.
+Over time, we began research in the fields of psychology, health, neurobiology, and other professions, seeking advice from individuals with crossover expertise in such fields along with meditation to more precisely target benefits for children in this population.

 Training Methods